openshift/enhancements/enhancements/microshift/microshift-storage-version-migrator.md

 In our look at this tool we found out that we don't run the trigger controller in OpenShift due to the potential problems that might arise from mass updates of large clusters and the traffic load on API Server during migrations.
-This really isn't a concern for us, but it does beg the question, do we need to run the trigger logic at all or is it worth us shipping `StorageVersionMigration` with upgrades?
+This really isn't as much of a concern for MicroShift since we don't run at the same scale as OpenShift, and MicroShift is designed to operate with a smaller API footprint.
+Queries are generally smaller and being at the edge means that the use case isn't a typical HA deployment where multiple teams are working on multi node clusters, so an update to a resource does not have the same potential to touch thousands of resources.
+Since it is the case that we run with a smaller embedded API footprint, do we need to run the trigger logic at all or is it worth MicroShift shipping `StorageVersionMigration` with upgrades when they are deemed to be needed for embedded components?

 ### Test Plan